Inflammatory Syndrome In Kids With COVID-19 Explained

 Who does PMIS affect?

+The CDC has defined the condition as one that affects people 21-years-old and younger, though they're not ruling out that adults could be impacted by MIS.

-So far, it’s just kids getting the infection, but it’s impacting children of all ages, from teenagers to infants.
-Greenhow says it’s unclear why it’s not impacting adults, but notes that kids’ immune systems aren’t fully developed.
+So far, most reports say it's just kids getting the infection, but it’s impacting children of all ages, from teenagers to infants.
+Dr. Greenhow says it’s unclear why more adults aren't getting it, but notes that kids’ immune systems aren’t fully developed.
 “We don’t know why only children are affected, and we don’t understand if there’s any type of genetic propensity for this syndrome,” she says.
 It’s also still a question as to why some children are getting sick with this, but not others.

 How is it treated?

-Many doctors are treating it similarly to Kawasaki disease, with intravenous immunoglobulin, Greenhow says.
+Many doctors are treating it similarly to Kawasaki disease, with intravenous immunoglobulin, Dr. Greenhow says.
 They’re also using steroids and antibiotics, as well as extra oxygen they’d take in through a mask, or — in the most serious cases — a ventilator, The Times reports.

-Greenhow says that pediatricians from different specialties are coming together to treat kids presenting with this syndrome and are taking it very seriously.
+Dr. Greenhow says that pediatricians from different specialties are coming together to treat kids presenting with this syndrome and are taking it very seriously.
 So, there might be a pediatric cardiologist, a rheumatologist, and an infectious disease expert on your child's team.

 Advertisement

-Note: Editor's note: This story has been updated to reflect a CDC statement put out shortly after this story was written.